JANUS: Resilient and Adaptive Data Transmission for Enabling Timely and Efficient Cross-Facility Scientific Workflows: Evaluation

 \subsubsection{Testing Results}

-In each test run, we conducted several measurements.
-First, we used the native TCP protocol to transfer all levels of the refactored Nyx data and recorded the total transmission time.
-Next, we employed the Globus~\cite{Globus} data transfer service to transfer the same data and recorded the transmission time.
-Then we used the adaptive protocol described in~\autoref{alg:transfer_with_err_bound} to transmit the data, ensuring an error bound guarantee of $\varepsilon_4$ and requiring the successful receipt of all levels.
-Finally, we applied the adaptive protocol in~\autoref{alg:transfer_with_time} to transfer the data within a fixed time constraint, set to 90\% of the transmission time achieved by the protocol in~\autoref{alg:transfer_with_err_bound}.
-To account for variations in packet loss rates, we conducted five test runs at different times and on different days.

-As shown in~\autoref{fig:real_test_guaranteed_error}, when all levels of the Nyx data must be received, the transmission time for native TCP and Globus varies significantly across the five test runs, emphasizing their sensitivity to packet loss.
-In contrast, our adaptive data transfer protocol not only reduces transmission time substantially but also offers greater stability.
-Furthermore, as demonstrated in~\autoref{tab:real_test_guaranteed_time}, when using the adaptive protocol described in~\autoref{alg:transfer_with_time} to meet the selected time constraints, four out of five test runs achieved data within the error bound $\varepsilon_2$, while one run resulted in data within the error bound $\varepsilon_1$.
-This shows that by utilizing~\autoref{alg:transfer_with_time}, we can guarantee a shorter transmission time, albeit with a slight sacrifice in the accuracy of the received data.
+As shown in~\autoref{fig:real_test_guaranteed_error}, when all levels of the Nyx data are required to be received, the transmission times of the native TCP, Globus, and QUIC protocols vary considerably across test runs, highlighting their sensitivity to packet loss.
+In contrast, our adaptive data transfer protocol not only achieves substantially lower transmission times but also exhibits much greater stability across runs.
+Moreover, as presented in~\autoref{fig:real_test_guaranteed_time}, when employing the adaptive protocol described in~\autoref{alg:transfer_with_time} to satisfy the specified time constraints, all 100 test runs successfully delivered data within the error bound $\varepsilon_3$.
+In comparison, when the other protocols are used, the received data is more likely to exceed this error bound when the same time limit is reached.